Limewood-Innovations/sync_service_gateway_client/docs/IHNotificationCloseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-# **portal__bp_update_increment_portal_bp_update_retry_count**
+# **i_h_notification__close_increment_ih_notification_close_retry_count**
-> PortalBPUpdate portal__bp_update_increment_portal_bp_update_retry_count(transaction_id)
+> IHNotificationClose i_h_notification__close_increment_ih_notification_close_retry_count(transaction_id)

-Increment Portal Bp Update Retry Count
+Increment Ih Notification Close Retry Count

-Increment the retry count of a PortalBPUpdate record.
+Increment the retry count of an IHNotificationClose record.
 This endpoint increments the 'retry_count' field by the provided value.
 Requires API key authentication.
-Args:     transaction_id (str): The unique transaction ID of the PortalBPUpdate record.     session (AsyncSession): The database session, provided by FastAPI dependency injection.
-Returns:     PortalBPUpdate: The updated PortalBPUpdate record with incremented retry count.
+Args:     transaction_id (str): The unique transaction ID of the IHNotificationClose record.     retry_count (int): The number of retries to add.     session (AsyncSession): The database session, provided by FastAPI dependency injection.
+Returns:     IHNotificationClose: The updated IHNotificationClose record with incremented retry count.
 Raises:     HTTPException: If the record is not found or if a server error occurs during the update.

 ### Example